developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ### Cookie and Session

-This section of the configuration file specifies the domain you want to set cookie for.
+This section of the configuration file specifies the domain you want to set cookies for.
 It is essentially THE key to keeping consistency and correctness between the Ory Kratos server and your frontend.
 Else, they won't work!

 The key point to keep in mind, again, is to host both the frontend and the